-- 7.24 The Senate Chair or Vice Chair shall obtain the consent of a majority of the members of the Executive Committee prior to establishing the agenda for a meeting of the faculty that is called by the Senate or by the Senate Chair. - 7.3 The conduct, frequency, and agendas of Senate committees shall be determined by those committees. - 7.4 Senate business shall have priority over class scheduling.
+- 7.2 Meetings of the Faculty - 7.21 For a meeting of the faculty, those eligible to participate shall be defined as persons who hold a permanent, multiple year, or temporary appointments and are members of Unit 3 as defined in the current Collective Bargaining Agreement.
+For the purposes of this section, temporary appointees of Unit 3 shall become members of the general faculty on their dates of appointment. - 7.22 The quorum for faculty meetings shall be a simple majority, that is, 50 percent plus one of the faculty. - 7.23 Meetings of the faculty may be called under these conditions: (a) upon the call of the President of the university, at which time the President shall preside; (b) upon the call of the Senate, at which time the Senate Chair shall preside; and (c) upon the call of the Senate Chair, for review of an action of the Senate. - 7.24 The Senate Chair or Vice Chair shall obtain the consent of a majority of the members of the Executive Committee prior to establishing the agenda for a meeting of the faculty that is called by the Senate or by the Senate Chair. - 7.3 The conduct, frequency, and agendas of Senate committees shall be determined by those committees. - 7.4 Senate business shall have priority over class scheduling.
 Senators' class schedules shall permit their attendance at Senate meetings from 2:00 to 5:30 PM on Tuesdays and Thursdays.